 Everyone has been in a home that is filled to every corner with wall to wall furniture.
 Sometimes we inherit furniture and antiques, and we don’t know quite what to do with them.
 We feel guilty for parting with them because they belonged to a loved one.
 Parting with the furniture feels wrong.
-So, let’s address this issue.
+Let’s address this issue.

 9. Laundry and “clean” clothes

 Also, maybe you or your spouse have a space in your room or closet where you lay “clean” clothes, meaning you only wore it a few hours and it’s too clean to wash but too dirty to put away.

 10. Dishes in the sink or on the countertop

-This goes without saying, but dishes have to be addressed daily.
-Once it’s clean and dry, put it away as soon as you can to avoid the clutter.
+Dirty dishes should be placed in a dishwasher soon after use.
+Once dishes are clean and dry, put them away as soon as you can to avoid this cluttered house issue.

 11. Unmade beds